Halfnight/knowledge_platform/conference/Experience_Devops_Camp_2024.md

 Advantages of Devenv:

 - Packages are built on the respective operating system (Linux, Windows, OS-X, ...) via Nix
-- more precise control over the software environment
+- more control over the software environment
 - better portability, security and scalability
 - You can create Docker images from a Nix package, which become very compact through optimization
 - Nix provides pre-built [packages](https://search.nixos.org/packages) for a variety of frameworks from their official package repositories